richardpct/macos-packages/README.md

 - tree

 # Installation
-Launch Install_all.sh script and it will install packages listed above
+Launch Install_all.sh or Install_all_go.sh scripts and it will install packages listed above